Healthy school lunches that are yummy and protein-packed so they will satisfy hungry teenagers all day long.

 - nuts or trail mix

 - Stonyfield Organic YoKids Squeezers (freeze them ahead and they will still be cool by lunchtime)

-- homemade power bites or granola bars with low sugar and a decent amount of protein (like KIND bars or some Cliff bars)
+- homemade power bites or granola bars with low sugar and a decent amount of protein (like KIND bars or Cliff Z-bars)